If you read a newspaper, go on the internet, or turn on the TV at all, you may well have seen some shocking headlines about trans people lately.

 The process of getting a GRC is controlled by the Gender Recognition Act (GRA) 2004.
 It’s very outdated, and is a stressful, dehumanising and traumatic process for trans people to go through.

-Currently, in order to get a GRC, trans people have to get a medical diagnosis of ‘gender dysphoria’ (which is currently classified as a mental illness).
+Currently, in order to get a GRC, trans people have to get a medical diagnosis of ‘gender dysphoria’.
 They also have to live in their ‘acquired gender’ for two years – gathering evidence such as photos of themselves at events - to try to convince a panel of legal professionals and medical clinicians (who they don’t meet) that they are indeed trans.
 In England and Wales, if they’re married, they also need the consent of their spouse before they can proceed.

 What’s wrong with this process?

-A lot: it’s secretive, discriminatory, and it treats being trans as a mental illness.
+A lot: it’s secretive, discriminatory, and it's medicalised.
 It can also take several years to go through, costs a lot of money and is a bureaucratic mess full of red tape and intrusive medical assessments.
 It also only allows for people to switch from one binary gender to the other – male to female or vice versa – which means it doesn’t work at all for non-binary people who don’t identify as either.

 The whole process is so traumatic and demeaning that many trans people simply can’t face it.
 There’s no need for it to be this way.
 Lots of other countries, including Ireland, have already reformed this process and (at the time of writing) the world hasn’t collapsed around them.